Parents as Friendship Coaches for Children with ADHD

 A Clinical Guide

 This book introduces Parental Friendship Coaching (PFC), an intervention that parents can use to support peer relationships in their elementary school-aged children with ADHD.

 In the PFC program, clinicians work with parents to coach their children with ADHD in friendship behaviors that help develop and maintain high-quality relationships.
-Featuring ten research-based clinical sessions, the book provides detailed, step-by-step instructions for clinicians about intervention provision.
-Each session includes skills teaching devoted to supporting children’s peer relationships, activities to practice the skills in session, problem solving about difficulties carrying out the skills, and homework to try the skills at home.
+Featuring 10 research-based clinical sessions, the book provides detailed, step-by-step instructions for clinicians about intervention provision.
+Each session includes skills teaching devoted to supporting children’s peer relationships, activities to practice the skills in session, problem-solving about difficulties carrying out the skills, and homework to try the skills at home.
 This book also includes handouts for parents and clinicians, tips for clinicians about addressing common parent difficulties, and suggestions for progress monitoring.